axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/table-sortable/README.md

 _WARNING: For mobile use, currently the innerscroll property must be set.
 This restriction will be lifted in the future._

 ## Usage

+**Important:** If this component needs to run in Internet Explorer 11, [you need to use our polyfill](https://github.com/axa-ch/patterns-library/tree/develop/src/components/05-utils/polyfill).

 Install it with your CLI:
 `npm install @axa-ch/table-sortable`